donRumata03/Conspects/README.md

 - Install latexmk (via package manager on Linux or from binaries.
 In the second case — don't forget to install perl before…)
 - Install an IDE for efficient work with latex (I've recently switched to Visual Studio Code from Texify Idea.
 It's a bit less clever but offers some tasty features…)
 - To compile Markdown to pdf from console you also need to install pandoc.
 There are should not be any pitfalls…
 - For editing Markdown files I recommend [Typora - a truly minimal markdown editor](https://typora.io/).
   As well as pandoc, typora supports something called «enriched markdown» (my own term).
   But it's much more convenient to edit md conspects in typora but compile through pandoc.
-Unfortunately, «enriched markdowns» are a bit different, so you probably need to make sure that you files are maintaind compilable…
+  Unfortunately, «enriched markdowns» are a bit different and not fully compatible, so you probably need to make sure that you files are maintained compilable…

 ## Building with scripts